The Data Exec Series: A Less Painful Way To Clean Up Your Data

 So, to break down the problems above: It is possible to completely automate steps #1, #3, and #6 (e.g., Cien.ai’s Automatic Data Enhancement tech performs those steps).

 That leaves you with #4 and #5.
 Anyone who has done a big data migration for a “live system” knows the stress, when all of a sudden hundreds or thousands of users report problems based on a change you just implemented.
 The way to avoid this is to make those changes one at a time.
 If you have cleaned up data, don’t push it all in one day.
-You will have 3 weeks of hell after… Instead, fix one field at a time.
+You will very likely have 3 weeks of hell after… Instead, fix one field at a time.
 Most of them will have no consequences, and for the ones that do, you can just stop your updates and address that problem until solved.

-About the Cien.ai Data Exec Series
+About The Cien.ai Data Exec Series

 This article is part of our Data Exec Series, inspired by our work with B2B business leaders, growth consultants, and PE operating partners.
 These articles focus on the aspects of becoming a data-driven executive, ready for the AI revolution.
 If you are interested in RevOps analytics and Sales Performance content, please check out our Growth Essentials and Practical RevOps Series as well.